 - Removing damaged planters, old furniture, and non-native debris.

-- Cut back perennials and prune shrubs as needed.
+- Cutting back perennials and pruning shrubs as appropriate.

 - Preparing beds, raking turf, and checking irrigation or drainage.